discourse/discourse-showcased-categories/README.md

-## Featured Topic Lists Theme Component
+## Showcased Categories Theme Component

-This theme component allows you to add two "Featured" topic lists to the top of your forum's home page.
+This theme component allows you to add two "Showcased" topic lists (built from your choice of two different categories) to the top of your forum's home page.

 <img src="./screenshots/Screen Shot 2020-12-15 at 3.54.54 PM.png">